BiagioAntonelli/Visualizing-data-with-t-SNE/README.md

 This repo contains documents for the class Data Mining and Exploration, University of Edinburgh:
 * My poster presentation about t_SNE
-* Tutorial on unsupervised dimension reduction techniques
+* Tutorial on unsupervised dimensionality reduction techniques